hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 single item (to a minimum cost of 1gc) once per post battle sequence.

-Arcane Lore: Witch Hunters, Sisters of Sigmar and Warrior-Priests may not have this skill.
-Any warrior with this skill may learn Lesser Magic if he owns a Tome of Magic.

-Wyrdstone Hunter: The warrior has an uncanny ability to find hidden shards of wyrdstone.
-If a Hero with this skill is searching the ruins in the exploration phase you may re-roll one dice when rolling on the Exploration chart.
-The second result stands.

-Warrior Wizard: This skill may only be taken by Magic / Pray Users.
+Warrior Wizard: This skill may only be taken by Magic Users.
 The mental powers of the wizard allow him to wear armor and cast spells.

 Scribe: The warrior is a natural adept at writing and making scrolls.